Godville: Gameplay

 Godville is a zero-player game, which means it does not require interaction from the player for the game to progress, though it does require some setup.
 In the game, there is the hero-character, who is a non-player character, and there is the god-character, who is played by the player.
 The hero is a religious fanatic who uses a diary to communicate with the god, and occasionally needs a sign of the god's existence; the player uses the god-character to influence the hero positively or negatively using rewards and punishments, and sometimes direct communication.
 The hero can have a pet companion.
 After a period of time playing the game, the game enables the player to review the most-important events the hero has participated in since the last time the player checked the game.

 The game is also a role-playing game, meaning the hero will wander his world, defeat monsters, find and use treasure and items, and sometimes lose to monsters and unfriendly non-player characters.
 The player names the hero.
 Over time, the hero levels up and learns special skills, and has his own personality as a result of his adventuring, as well as his interaction with the god.
 Occasionally, the hero will be philosophical.
 The game provides some items with enhanced abilities which the hero can use only with the god's involvement; the hero will sell these items even if they do "have some marvelous effect".
 Limited player-vs-player interaction is provided as the god can have the hero duel other heroes.
-The hero who wins takes some coins from the losing hero as well as some of losing hero's items.
+The hero who wins takes some coins from the losing hero as well as some of the losing hero's items.
 The god can somewhat influence these duels, but sometimes the god's attempt aids the opposing god's hero instead of his own.

 The game was free-to-play at release and connected to the Internet.
 The game was not supported by ads at release, and the developers were supported by their full-time jobs.
 Once their characters reach level 10, players can suggest updates to the game, which are then voted upon by the community of players for subsequent inclusion.
 Most of the phrases in the game are made and selected by the community.